 The first column shows whether the move is considered a "best move" or not.
-This information can be used for training where you can determine to accept all "best moves" and not just the top-ranked candidate move.
-You might want to have more than one candidate move for a certain position where it is your side to move to make it your opponents harder to prepare their game against you.
+This information can be used for training where you can decide whether to accept all "best moves" and not just the top-ranked candidate move.
+You might want to have more than one candidate move for a certain position where it is your side to move, in order to make it harder for your opponents prepare their game against you.
 Please also refer to Correct Move (p.
-94) in the training section.
+88) in the training section.